semuconsulting/pynmeagps/README.md

 1. `/webserver/nmeaserver.py` illustrates a simple HTTP web server wrapper around `pynmeagps.NMEAReader`; it presents data from selected NMEA messages as a web page http://localhost:8080 or a RESTful API http://localhost:8080/gps.

+1. `utilities.py` illustrates how to use various `pynmeagps` utility methods.
 ---
 ## <a name="extensibility">Extensibility</a>